CheckPointSW-Community/CPX-2025-automation-ws/README.md

 ### Review Terraform configuration
-1. Review **main.tf** terraform configuration file, as you can we are two aliases for the provide configuration allowing us to login to different domains in the management server in one terraform run.
+1. Review **main.tf** terraform configuration file.
+As you can see, we have defined two aliases for the provider configuration, allowing us to login to different domains in the management server in one terraform run.
 <br>The code block `module "admins" {` points to the folder **system-data** containing  the terraform configuration to create an admin
 <br>The code block `module "policy" {` points to the folder **policy** containing  the terraform configuration to create the Security Policy
 <br>In the **checkpoint_management_publish** code blocks you can see that it is configured to trigger when there is a configuration change on the files in the folders system-data and policy, as well as forcing it to run on terraform destroy actions.